 Another challenge lies in the fact that most of the design guidelines and results are only empirical, with a very scarce understanding of the theory behind the impressive observed performances.
 This is in contrast to the fundamental capacity results or error bounds we are often used in our community.
 Improving the theoretical understanding of machine learning algorithms, and in particular of their applications to wireless communication problems is a key challenge that needs to be addressed in order to fully exploit the their potential.
 This challenge is particularly interesting for researchers in wireless communications as they have the theoretical background (e.g., from convex and distributed optimization to linear algebra, statistics, information theory, and coding) to contribute significantly to this research effort.

-Investigating these research challenges and discussing the leading applications of machine learning in wireless communications constitute the core motivations of this workshop.
+Investigating these research challenges and discussing the leading applications of machine learning in wireless communications constitute the core motivations of this workshop which will be held on May 24th (Friday), and will span the entire day.
+We invite you to join us to listen to the state-of-the-art works and contribute to the discussions.

 - Deniz Gunduz, Imperial College London, firstname.lastname@example.org